lavanda888boy/FLFA/reports/Lab2.md

 }
 ```

 * Finally, the most difficult part of this laboratory work was to perform a conversion from NFA into DFA.
 For that purpose I used the algorithm presented at the lectures.
 Having the list of transitions in the default automaton we start iterating through each of its states, making tranforms, starting from the state `q0`.
 Each iteration represents an array containing the state which is being processed and the resulting states corresponding to the given transition parameters (terminal symbols).
+The states which where already worked out are added into the `visited_states` and the states which are still waiting to be processed into the `appeared states` queue.
+The "array" operation is being done until there are no states inside the queue.
+Then the arrays are added into the `states_table` which is then used to generate a new object of type `FiniteAutomaton`.

 ```
 public FiniteAutomaton convertToDFA () {